King quail: Aviculture

-The species usually breed year round; incubation times are from 18 to 23 days before chicks hatch.
-The hen bird will care for the chicks until around 4 weeks of age where they should be separated from parent birds into a separate aviary.
+The species usually breeds year-round; incubation times are from 18 to 23 days before chicks hatch.
+The hen cares for the chicks until around 4 weeks of age, when they should be separated from parent birds into a separate aviary.

 Hybrids and mutations

 Hybrids of king quail and brown quail are known.

 Silvers and cinnamon are the most common colour varieties.
 Pied, albino, and charcoals are becoming more common.
 Mutations can be combined.

-Occasional cock-feathered hens appear: This is not a mutation as such, but one of a few conditions which has affected normal hormonal balances.
-It is most often seen when a hen has an ovarian cyst, or growth.
+Occasionally, cock-feathered hens appear; this is not a mutation as such, but one of a few conditions that affect normal hormonal balances.
+It is most often seen when a hen has an ovarian cyst or growth.
 They usually stop laying eggs, but can live for a number of years happily just looking like a male.
-In one case a silver hen was kept for many years by herself, moulted into cock plumage, and laid only extremely pale green shelled eggs for a few seasons before passing of old age.
+In one case, a silver hen was kept for many years by herself, moulted into cock plumage, and laid only extremely pale, green-shelled eggs for a few seasons before passing of old age.

 Diet

-In the wild, the diet of king quails consists of small bugs, seed and various grasses that are available at the time.
-In aviculture, all birds should be fed a variety of seeds as well as a healthy range of fruit and vegetables.
+In the wild, the diet of king quail consists of small bugs, grass seeds, rape seeds, and vegetation that is available at the time.
+In aviculture, all birds should be fed a variety of seeds and a healthy range of fruit and vegetables.
 During breeding, hens should be fed calcium-rich food sources such as shell grit to prevent egg binding.
-Newly hatched chicks should be fed high protein chick crumb mixed in with a little water.
-Other sources of protein include mealworms and various bugs.
+Newly hatched chicks should be fed high-protein chick crumb mixed with a little water.
+Other sources of protein include mealworms, termites and various insects.